acearchive/legacy-artifact-action/README.md

    [acearchive/artifacts](https://github.com/acearchive/artifacts) for more
    information about schema versions).

+### `ipfs-api`

+The multiaddr of the API endpoint of the running IPFS node.
+This is required to upload artifacts to either Web3.Storage or an IPFS pinning service.
+This is also required to build a UnixFS directory containing the current version of each file.

 ### `w3s-token`

 The secret API token for Web3.Storage.
 If this is provided, all artifacts in the repository are uploaded to Web3.Storage.

-### `ipfs-api`

-The multiaddr of the API endpoint of the running IPFS node.
-This is required to upload artifacts to Web3.Storage.

 ### `pin-endpoint`